mjdenham/KMP-Compose-Bible-App/README.md

 A basic Bible for use on mobile phones and a POC for use of KMP to create a multiplatform Bible app.
 This project is a WIP instigated partly as a technology investigation but also with the aim of creating a simple Bible app for my daughters to use.

 Here is a demo with an iPhone on the left and Android device on the right.
+Press play to start the demo.

 https://github.com/user-attachments/assets/beaf0f68-7917-4fcd-9dbc-6d4f29f9624d